 A relevant reference in this direction is~\citet{timevarying} where they estimate parametric time varying networks.
-One of the main interesting aspects of our proposal is that it is non-parametric.
-We discuss how some multivariate statistical methods can be adapted to analyze a random sample of networks or the stochastic dynamics of an evolving network.
+In contrast, one of the main interesting aspects of our proposal is being non-parametric.
+In this paper, we discuss how some multivariate statistical methods can be adapted to analyze a random sample of networks or the stochastic dynamics of an evolving network with distinguishable nodes.